Can I earn frequent flyer points when I pay bills with a credit card?

 You won't earn points for GST and government charges (including ATO payments), BPAY payments, interest and other bank fees and charges, cash advance transactions, special promotions such as balance transfers, transactions made in operating a business or in connection with business expenditure, refunded transactions and payments for credit card protection insurance.

 Bill payments from your ANZ credit card can be processed as either a purchase or a cash advance, depending on how the biller is set up with the BPAY billing service.
 If the payment is treated as a cash advance, you will be charged a cash advance fee and won't earn points.
-Other reward exclusions include interest charges, government charges, bank fees, ATO payments and balance transfers.
+Other reward exclusions are interest charges, government charges, bank fees, ATO payments and balance transfers.

 As long as the transaction isn't processed as a cash advance or via BPAY, you should earn points when using your CommBank card to pay bills.
-Other points exclusions include ATO payments (unless made using a Business Awards card), balance transfers, foreign exchange purchases, credit card insurance premiums, travellers cheques, interest charges, Qantas Frequent Flyer Direct fees, bank fees, card account payments and transactions deemedOther points exclusions include ATO payments (unless made using a Business Awards card), balance transfers, foreign exchange purchases, credit card insurance premiums, travellers cheques, interest charges, Qantas Frequent Flyer Direct fees, bank fees, card account payments and transactions deemed as business purposes (unless you're using a Business Awards, Business Gold Awards or Business Platinum Awards card).
+Other points exclusions are ATO payments (unless made using a Business Awards card), balance transfers, foreign exchange purchases, credit card insurance premiums, travellers cheques, interest charges, Qantas Frequent Flyer Direct fees, bank fees, card account payments and transactions deemed as business purposes (unless you're using a Business Awards or Business Platinum Awards card).

-Cardholders can earn and redeem Diners Club Reward points for everyday purchases and eligible transactions.
-These exclude annual, joining and other account fees, liquidated damages, late payment charges, Diners Club rewards membership fees, government charges and fees, taxes and any other amounts that Diners Clubs declares.
+This excludes annual, joining and other account fees, liquidated damages, late payment charges, Diners Club rewards membership fees, government charges and fees, taxes and any other amounts that Diners Clubs declares.

 Excludes government charges (other than GST payable in connection with the purchase of goods or services on which you earn points), interest and other bank fees and charges, cash advances, balance transfers and BPAY payments.

-|You can earn Suncorp Rewards on eligible purchases including bills as long as they're not considered cash advances.
-Other exclusions include balance transfers, special promotions, fees, purchases of foreign currency and travellers cheques, foreign exchange and atm/bank charges, interest charges, finance charges, government charges, insurance charges, payments to loan accounts (mortgage etc), purchases in excess of limits on the account, transactions made in operating a business and all other transactions if the account is more than $10,000 in credit on all other transactions.If you have a Suncorp Rewards credit card, you can earn Suncorp Rewards points and exchange them for points with partnered frequent flyer programs.|
+Excludes cash advances or payments made via BPAY, balance transfers, special promotions, fees, purchases of foreign currency and travellers cheques, foreign exchange and atm/bank charges, interest charges, finance charges, government charges, insurance charges, payments to loan accounts (mortgage etc), purchases in excess of limits on the account, transactions made in operating a business and all other transactions if the account is more than $10,000 in credit on all other transactions.

-|If you have a Virgin frequent flyer card, you can earn Velocity Points on eligible purchases.
-This will include bills unless they're processed as a cash advance or via BPAY.
-Other points exclusions include balance transfers, special promotions, fees, BPAY payments, purchases of foreign currency and travellers cheques, foreign exchange and ATM/bank charges, interest charges, finance charges, government charges, payments to the Australian Taxation Office, insurance charges, payments to loan accounts (mortgage etc), purchases in excess of limits on the account and business transactions.
+Excludes cash advances or payments made via BPAY, balance transfers, special promotions, fees, BPAY payments, purchases of foreign currency and travellers cheques, foreign exchange and ATM/bank charges, interest charges, finance charges, government charges, payments to the Australian Taxation Office, insurance charges, payments to loan accounts (mortgage etc), purchases in excess of limits on the account and business transactions.

 Can I earn points via BPAY?